<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[london]]></category>

-<guid isPermaLink="false">http://thetamarind.eu/?p=5214</guid>
+<guid isPermaLink="false">https://thetamarind.eu/?p=5214</guid>

 <description><![CDATA[Painter and writer, author of essays on Pierre Bonnard and What is painting? and of the acclaimed history of art titled Mirror of the world (“thought-provoking and cogent” according to The Times), Julian Bell is heir to an illustrious lineage of British intellectuals – son of the illustrator Quentin Bell, nephew of the poet Julian Bell, his grandparents were art critic and painter Clive and Vanessa Bell, his great-aunt the novelist Virginia Woolf.
 The author Michel Faber has recently praised the “aqueous luminescence” and the “quiet aplomb” of his art.
 We have the privilege of discussing with him about his art and his writing just before the opening of his London show at the Francis Kyle Gallery in Mayfair (running from 21st April until 13th May).